 Using NLP to help conquer your fear of public speaking.
+Relieve fear of public speaking with NLP!

 If your mouth goes dry and your knees start to knock at the very thought of standing up and speaking in front of a group, then you are not alone.
-According to research, fear of public speaking is the number one adversary in both the UK and the US, topping even fear of death, which came 3rd.
+According to research, fear of public speaking is the number one adversary in both the UK and the US, topping even fear of death, which came third.
 As Jerry Seinfeld wittily pointed out, that means at any funeral the average person would rather be in the coffin than giving the eulogy!
 This article, written by Rachel Coffey, will show you how she deals with fear of public speaking using a combination of NLP and her vocational experience with this ailment.

 The great news is, that by using NLP and being mindfully aware of how you approach the fear of public speaking, both mentally and physically, you can change the perception for good.
 Presentation skills, after all, is about being present!